nccgroup/keimpx/README.md

 keimpx is an open source tool, released under a modified version of Apache License 1.1.

-It can be used to quickly check for the usefulness of credentials across a network over SMB.
+It can be used to quickly check for valid credentials across a network over SMB.
 Credentials can be:

 * Combination of **user / plain-text password**.
 * Combination of **user / NTLM hash**.